Preamble

 6.5 Gifts and gratuities

-Journalists must refuse gifts and gratuities offered to them in a professional context, unless they are of little value or serve directly for a journalistic assignment.
+Journalists must refuse gifts and gratuities offered to them in a professional context, unless they are of little value and serve directly for a journalistic assignment.

 6.6 Paid travel